13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Trip.com

-What makes it special:
+What makes it worth visiting:

-• Elevated skywalks offer breathtaking panoramic views of the colorful fields
+• Elevated skywalks over the flower fields

-• Cherry blossoms bloom spectacularly in March-April
+• Cherry blossoms in bloom March-April

-• Entry: Free admission
+• Entry: Free

-2. Step Back in Time at Yaowan Ancient Town
+2. Yaowan Ancient Town

 Traditional wooden architecture and stone streets of Yaowan Ancient Town with red lanterns hanging above narrow alleyways